alastair-thomas/Cascadia/Timeline Semester 2.md

 ## Week 4
 - Get results using finer mesh: will need to use NTNU faster servers.
-- Change write up to the simple mesh results.
+- Change write up to the finer mesh results.

 ## Week 5
 - Find and add in more data sources
 - Re-run simulations
+- Add these data sources and results into the writing.

 ## Week 6
 - Change to a Bayesian methodology